 Avoidance of Antibiotic Use

-HEDIS®1 Measure: The percentage of adults 18-64 years of age with a diagnosis of acute bronchitis who were not dispensed an antibiotic prescription.
+HEDIS®1 Measure: The percentage of episodes for members ages 3 months and older with a diagnosis of acute bronchitis/bronchiolities that did not result in an antibiotic dispensing event.

-Antibiotics are most often inappropriately prescribed for healthy adults with bronchitis.
+Antibiotics are most often inappropriately prescribed for children and adults with bronchitis.
 This is of clinical concern because the misuse and overuse of antibiotics lead to antibiotic resistance.
-Antibiotics are not indicated in clinical guidelines for treating adults with acute bronchitis who do not have a comorbidity or other infection for which antibiotics may be appropriate.
+Antibiotics are not indicated in clinical guidelines for treating children and adults with acute bronchitis who do not have a comorbidity or other infection for which antibiotics may be appropriate.

 Appropriate Treatment of Children with Upper Respiratory Infections*